Scorptech/milestoneone/TESTING.md

 ### The "Team" page offers information about the staff.
 The information here is kept short with a brief description.

-### Testing client stories from UX section of README.md
+### Testing user stories from UX section of README.md

 As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
 No matter what page the new visitor lands on, they can easily find and use the navigation bar.